Generative Modelling of L\'evy Area for High Order SDE Simulation

 In this subsection, we introduce an extension of the classical characteristic function of a random variable, originally proposed in \cite{Chevyrev2016characteristic} and \cite{HangPCF}.
 We denote by $U_n$ the set of unitary matrices of dimension $n$, then $U_n$ is a matrix Lie group with the group operation of matrix multiplication.
 The Lie algebra of $U_n$, denoted by $\mathfrak{g}_n$ is the set of anti-hermitian matrices, i.e. $\mathfrak{g}_{n} :=\{A\in \mathbb{C}^{n \times n}: A^*+A=0\}$.
 Next, we give a definition of the unitary representation of a random variable and its unitary characteristic function.

 \begin{definition}[Unitary characteristic function] Let $X\sim \P_{X}$ be a $\R^d$-valued random variable.
 Let $n\geq 1$ be an integer.
 Denote by $U_n$ and $\mathfrak{g}_n$ the unitary matrix Lie group of degree $n$ and its corresponding Lie algebra.
-Let $M:\R^d \to \mathfrak{g}_n$ be a linear map onto the Lie algebra.
-Fix $t>0$, the \textit{unitary representation function} of $X$ is given by the mapping :
+Let $M\in\LL(\R^d, \mathfrak{g}_n)$, the \textit{unitary representation function} of $X$ is given by the mapping :

 where $\exp$ denotes the matrix exponential.
 The \textit{unitary characteristic function} of $X$ is defined as a mapping from $L(\mathbb{R}^d, \mathfrak{g}_n)$ to $GL(n)$ such that

 In practice, $\text{UCF}_n(X)(M)$ is approximated by Monte-Carlo.
 Let $\vX = \{X_i\}_{i=1}^N$ be $N$ samples from $\P_X$.
 The \textit{empirical unitary characteristic function} is given by